joemoose/psiops/docs/playing.md

 ### 1. Choose an Attribute

-The GM will ask you which attribute you’re using for your *action roll* or they might decide for you if the answer is unclear.
+The GM will ask you which attribute you’re using for your *action roll*, or they might decide for you if the answer is unclear.
 Before you roll, you can ask the GM for possible outcomes of your action to get an idea of what you’re up against.

 - Roll +**STRENGTH** for displays of brawn and power, like kicking in doors, intimidating others, or using clunky, powerful weapons.
 - Roll +**REFLEXES** for feats of agility and speed, like dodging bullets, evading enemy attacks, or using light, precise weapons.